Who is the Dean of Students and what is her role?

 Dr Dave Britnell - (Faculty of Social Science)

-Dr Helen Toner - (Faculty of Science and Faculty of Medicine)
+Dr Helen Toner - (Faculty of Science, Engineering and Medicine)

 The role of the Faculty Senior Tutor is to: